 Here is a high-level list of use cases by area

 Implementing any project without impacting the business as usual requires experience but when it comes to transformation projects applying complex technologies such as Artificial Intelligence, is not an easy task.
-There are two main reasons why AI is reshaping Retail business:
+There are two main reasons why artificial intelligence in the retail industry is reshaping businesses.

 Organizational changes need to happen

 Promoting highly-skilled areas (IT Departments) to understand business requirements, translate into solutions and then implement them.
 Hiring experts would be the first step and assessing the organization maturity level to initiate a robust “change management program” would be second.
 Lets be honest!
 Making everybody be on the same page and understand fully where the company is moving and what it implies takes a very rigorous process.

 Considering now the technology’s role, End to end processes need to be perfectly mapped (as is vs to be) and cascaded to all areas of the company.
 So people’s training plays a key role.

 People, Processes, and Technology need to be aligned and in synch when implementing AI.

 Consequently, such an implementation in the companies causes a restructuring process, a re-shape a disruption.
 But it is all worth it and necessary.

 Although AI and any technology implementation reshapes and disrupts the business, it is completely worth it!
 Retail business leaders need to understand that without technology companies will not evolve as fast as they need to evolve now.
 Business cases need to be evaluated prior to implementation and strict project management for short and long-term results need to be in place.

 Contact us to learn more about our retail, ecommerce customer services and solutions today!